Myklebust Burial Mound: Location

 The Myklebust mound is located on the Myklebust farm in Nordfjordeid.
 The mound can be found in the town centre, west of the Eidsgata street.

 It is surrounded by a field that has been used primarily for grazing.
 The field has been scanned by ground-penetrating radar showing evidence of a large farm with several structures and production establishments from the Viking age.
 There was a total of 5 mounds on the farm, only two remain today.

 The mound is approximately 250 meters north of the Sagastad Viking Center that houses a reconstruction of the Myklebust ship and an exhibition on the finds on the Myklebust farm.

+Features

+The mound was about 30 meters in diameter and 4 meters high.

+Around the foot of the mound there had been a 1 meter deep and almost 4 meter wide ditch.
+It is believed that it had originally been "considerably larger".
+This circular ditch also had two "bridges" to the surrounding field, one to the south and one to the east.

+At the bottom of the mound there was a thick oval layer of charcoal that extended all the way to the ditch at both ends.

 Excavations

 The mound has been excavated twice.
 The original excavation was performed in 1874 by Anders Lorange.
 In 2024 a second excavation was performed by the University of Bergen in cooperation with the Norwegian Directorate for Cultural Heritage in preparation for a possible nomination as a UNESCO World Heritage site.

+The nomination was recommended by Directorate in December 2025 and is now awaiting cabinet approval.

 Original excavation in 1874

+In 1874, farmer Johannes Myklebust in Nordfjordeid contacted Bergen Museum about a discovery he had made in one of the large burial mounds on his farm.